skylight-hq/skylight.digital/pages/toolkits/digital-talent-management/pages/09-recruiting.md

 ### Use plain language

-Government is full of jargon and alphabet soup.
+Government is full of jargon.
 It’s likely that candidates outside of government could bring useful skills and experience.
 To access these potential candidates, you’ll need to make sure they can understand what you’re looking for.